vLeov/php-chess/docs/game.md

 #### `public function state(): object`

-Returns the state of the board.
+Returns the state of the game in `stdClass` format.

 ```php
 use Chess\Game;